 DEPENDENCIES = ['mqtt']

-Requirements are Python libraries that you would normally install using
+Requirements are Python libraries or modules that you would normally install using

 pip for your component.
 Home Assistant will try to install the requirements into the

 deps subdirectory of the Home Assistant configuration directory if you are not using a

 REQUIREMENTS = ['pychromecast==0.6.12']